cvxgrp/diffqcp/README.md

 <h1 align='center'>diffqcp: Differentiating through quadratic cone programs</h1>

-`diffqcp` is a [JAX](https://docs.jax.dev/en/latest/) library to form the derivative of the solution map to a quadratic cone program (QCP) with respect to the QCP problem data as an abstract linear operator and to compute Jacobian-vector products (JVPs) and vector-Jacobian products (VJPs) with this operator.
+`diffqcp` is a [JAX](https://docs.jax.dev/en/latest/) library to form the derivative of the solution map to a conic quadratic program (CQP) with respect to the CQP problem data as an abstract linear operator and to compute Jacobian-vector products (JVPs) and vector-Jacobian products (VJPs) with this operator.
 The implementation is based on the derivations in our paper (see below) and computes these products implicitly via projections onto cones and sparse linear system solves.
 Our approach therefore differs from libraries that compute JVPs and VJPs by unrolling algorithm iterates.